 The Graduate Assistantship Program offers a limited number of assistantships throughout the academic year for qualified students.
 We encourage students to contact their program director or coordinator to introduce themselves and to discuss the opportunities that may become available in their field of study.
 Types of assistantships are listed below:

-In addition, students can check Handshake (New Summer 2017) for other opportunities throughout the University.
+In addition, students can check Handshake for other job opportunities throughout the University.

 Graduate students who hold assistantships benefit educationally and professionally.
 They gain further expertise in their field; enhance their research skills and develop pedagogical skills; acquire experience in leadership, interpersonal effectiveness, and performance evaluation; acquire academic administrative experience; and develop collegial collaborations with advisors that may result in joint publications and other professional activities.
 Skills learned in assistantships prepare students not only for the academy, but also for corporate, government, and nonprofit organizations.